 Awards and Honors

 - Fellow (2016) Council of Educators in Landscape Architecture

 - Elected Fellow (2015) American Society of Landscape Architects

 - Fellow (2013) Atkinson Center for Sustainable Futures

 - George E. Levy Award for Engaged Teaching and Learning (2016) Cornell University Engaged Learning and Research

 - EDRA Great Places Book Award (2015) Environmental Design Research Association

 - Horrigan, P. H., & Bose, M. (2018).
-From social trustee towards democratic professionalism in landscape architecture.
-Defining Landscape Democracy: The Search for Spatial Justice S. Egoz, S.K.
-Jorgensen, T. Richardson, & D. Ruggeri (ed.), Edward Elgar Publishing, United Kingdom.
+Towards Democratic Professionalism in Landscape Architecture.
+Defining Landscape Democracy: A Path to Spatial Justice S. Egoz, S.K.
+Jørgensen, T. Richardson, & D. Ruggeri (ed.), Edward Elgar Publishing, United Kingdom.